Last updated on August 9th, 2022

 Levoit Core 600S: Best Air Purifier for Large Rooms

 Released in 2021, Levoit Core 600s inherited all smart functions of the previously reviewed 300s and 400s, but it designed for way larger spaces of 635 sq. ft. in size.
-The air purifier can also be used for even large spaces, but keep in mind that the larger and more polluted space is, the less and less effective the air purifier would be.
+This HEPA air purifier can also be used for even large spaces, but keep in mind that the larger and more polluted space is, the less and less effective the air purifier would be.
 For example, in 1588 sq.ft. spaces the Core 60s0s delivers 2 air changes per hour – this is twice lower than recommended number of ACH for people who suffer from asthma or allergies.

 Despite this, the Levoit Core 600S is one of the most affordable air purifiers whilst having the highest CADR rating for pollen, dust and smoke compared to the other air purifiers priced below $300.
 It also features the large 3-stage True HEPA filter measuring 12 x 12 x 13 inches in size.
 At the same time designers managed to keep sound levels at a reasonable threshold – 55 decibels at the maximum speed equal to noise made by a household refrigerator and below the level of a normal conversation or dishwasher.